Nekomancer834/ConnectX/srs_filled_out.md

 Response: The program will display a color picker with many options for colors

 #### 3.2.3 Functional Requirements
-REQ-1: Color picker drop-down
+REQ-1: 6 Color picker drop-downs
-REQ-2: As many color pickers as players

 ### 3.3 Player Count Selection